simoninireland/epyc/doc/tutorial/cluster.rst

     clab.runExperiment(CurveExperiment())

-Control will rreturn immediately, as the computation is spun-up on the cluster.
+Control will return immediately, as the computation is spun-up on the cluster.

 How can we tell when we're finished?
 There are three ways.
 The first is to make the whole comp[utation synchronous by waiting for it to finish: